Component Styling

 In summary, the custom CSS in your component templates should use Tailwind classes.
 This change removes the need for scoped CSS and keeps all styling within Tailwind.
 Elements can then generate only the CSS your page uses, since it builds Tailwind locally and includes just the necessary utilities.
 This results in a smaller, more efficient CSS file(s).

-Great, but I really want to scope my CSS
+I really NEED to scope my CSS

 In your styles you can do something like: